info340b-au23/project-ZachG88/README.md

 # INFO 340 Project

-This repository is a interactive web app where you can take a questionnaire to find your ideal cup of coffee and learn more about the different types of coffee!
+This repository is an interactive web app where you can take a questionnaire to find your ideal cup of coffee and learn more about the different types of coffee!